BorisPaunovic/School-Managment-System-Desktop-Application/README.md

 Deleting data

 To delete data, select the item you want to delete from the list [Figure 6] and click the "Delete" button for the respective data type.
-A confirmation prompt will appear [Figure 9], and you must confirm the deletion if you are sure you want to delete something from the list.
+A confirmation prompt will appear  , and you must confirm the deletion if you are sure you want to delete something from the list.

-Figure 9 - Deletion Confirmation

 Updating data